jiet3684/ICDE26_PimGT/README.md

 ```

 ### Compilation
-The source codes of Half-Division in PimGT are included in "graph_partitioner/src" directory.
+The source codes of Dense Region Scattering in PimGT are included in "graph_partitioner/src" directory.
 We provide an object file and some source code files written by C.

 You can generate the executable files with "graph_partitioner/Makefile".